-Adrenal cancer is a rare cancer that begins in the small, triangular glands (adrenal glands) located on top of your kidneys.
+Adrenal cancer is a rare cancer that begins in one or both of the small, triangular glands (adrenal glands) located on top of your kidneys.
 Adrenal glands produce hormones that give instructions to virtually every organ and tissue in your body.

 Adrenal cancer, also called adrenocortical cancer, can occur at any age.
 But it's most likely to affect children younger than 5 and adults in their 40s and 50s.